Ticket Categories and How to Use Them

 Info

 What is the difference between a ticket category and a form template?
-We use categories to determine which fields will appear and which templates will be avalable on the ticket.
+We use categories to determine which fields will appear and which templates will be available on the ticket.
 We use ticket templates to prefill information in the ticket

 Info